drmofoluke/drmofoluke/_posts/2026-06-25-mixed-mode-surveys.md

 Akiode, M., & Fuller-Love, N. (2023).
 Using Mixed-Mode Survey in Exploring Transnational Entrepreneurial Ecosystems.
 Sage Research Methods: Business:<a href="/publication/2023-03-21-using-mixed-mode-survey-in-exploring-transnational-entrepreneurs-dynamics-in-entrepreneurial-ecosystems</a>.

-Readers might also be interested in the paper<a href="/publication/2020-01-13-transnational-entrepreneurs-dynamics-in-entrepreneurial-ecosystemsal-review/Transnational Entrepreneurs’ Dynamics in Entrepreneurial Ecosystems: A Critical Review</a>.
+Readers might also be interested in the <a href="/publication/2020-01-13-transnational-entrepreneurs-dynamics-in-entrepreneurial-ecosystemsal-review/Transnational Entrepreneurs’ Dynamics in Entrepreneurial Ecosystems: A Critical Review" target="_blank" rel="noopener noreferrer"> paper</a>.